an978607/Tower-Defense/architecture.md

  ![Container_Diagram](https://user-images.githubusercontent.com/54637213/107887888-46378600-6ed7-11eb-929b-297a75875a82.png)

   This breaks down what our program encases.
 Stored in our program is a library which houses all of our 3D assets and scenes.
-These are ran in a Unity application, but the user has a interface that limits there control in the enviroment as to the rules of our game.
+These are run in a Unity application, but the user has a interface that limits their control in the enviroment as to the rules of our game.

  ## Component Diagram